Suppressing Utena’s memory. <- Previous • Next -> Breaking Utena away from Anthy

 The horse is a vehicle, and it is parallel to Akio’s car.
 Akio uses the horse in the Second Seduction the same way he used the car in the First Seduction.
 The horse and the car both represent attractive aspects of Akio—things that make the patriarchy appealing.

 The dueling forest is a fairy tale Enchanted Forest.
 This is an ordinary forest.
-But in fairy tales, forests are seen as places of danger where the unknown lurks; you might meet a monster or an evil magician.
+But in fairy tales, forests are places of danger where the unknown lurks; you might meet a monster or an evil magician.
 Utena expresses some familiarity; she says it has been a long time since she could take things easy in nature.
 She is comfortable and not aware of any danger.

 The horse ride is parallel to two different scenes from The Rose of Versailles.
 See The Rose of Versailles - more related to the Second Seduction and a more detailed explanation at Akio plans to kill Utena - The Rose of Versailles.